Risingfeanyx/captmemelord.com/README.md

 GNU/Linux Essentials </a>, currently in the middle of the <a href="comptia.html" target="_blank">Comptia+
 Security+ book</a></li>
-	<li>1 year (so far!) of working within a cPanel/LAMP stack environment at a snazzy web hosting
+	<li>1 year (so far!) of working Tier 2 within a cPanel/LAMP stack environment at a snazzy web hosting
 company.
 Involved in (read: gave feedback) on internal documentation, along with scrapping together some <a href="https://captmemelord.com/functions">functions</a>  to make my job alot easier.</li>